HomeGuidesAPI ReferenceGuidesMRT APIConfiguration API

 Execution

-If the script runs successfully, your terminal output should look like this:
+If the script runs successfully, the terminal will show output similar to the following:

 serial_number,new_name,status